AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_differential_Tb6612_DUAL.md

 # GPIO connections from Raspberry Pi 4 to DUAL Tb6612fng motor controllers to motors for a TANK TRACK DIFFERENTIAL DRIVE Chassis

 ### **This version wires each SIDE as a paired set**:
-###   - Left Front and Left Rear receive the SAME PWM and direction signals
+###   - LEFT FRONT and LEFT REAR receive the SAME PWM and direction signals
-###   - Right Front and Right Rear receive the SAME PWM and direction signals
+###   - RIGHT FRONT and RIGHT REAR receive the SAME PWM and direction signals
 ###   This prevents motors from fighting each other in a tank-style track system.

 #